 The Water Inside Your AC Unit

-Before you can investigate the source of your air conditioner making noise, you must first understand how water works inside of your unit.
+Before you can investigate the source of your AC dripping noise, you must first understand how water works inside your unit.
 As your air conditioner draws air in and across the condenser coils, it draws all of the moisture out of the air before putting it back into your house.
 Without this step, the AC would fill your house with humidity and lead to potential mold issues.
 However, all that water has to go somewhere.
 As the moisture collects on the condenser coils, it runs down and drips into a catch pan below.
 When your unit is working properly, this water is then drained through a line that takes it out of your house.

 In other cases, the problem could be that your drip pan is not level or that the drain line is not properly installed.
 These problems can be harder to diagnose and fix.

-If you are unable to investigate the source of the dripping sound or the drain lines are not accessible, you may need to call an HVAC contractor to your aid.
-Day & Night Air can help investigate the sounds coming from your unit and remedy any signs that water damage could be in your future.
+If you are unable to investigate the source of the AC dripping noise or the drain lines are not accessible, you may need to call Day & Night.
+We can help investigate the sounds coming from your unit and remedy any signs that water damage could be in your future.
 It is always best to call when you hear a suspicious noise, lest you be left with serious damage in the ceiling or attic space.